For your Customers

 It is important to understand the different roles in change management.
 For some types of managed changes, the same person may be in these roles.
 Teams may also be in these roles, as all team members share the responsibility for the particular change-management task.
 The three main roles in change management are:

 The change authority is an important figure in change management.
-This is the person or persons who is responsible for granting approval for the change.
+This is the person or persons who are responsible for granting approval for the change.
 In a good implementation of change management, this responsibility will vary depending on the type of change, the details of the change, the risk of the change failing, the impact of any failure and the system to which the change is being applied.
 There will be several different change authorities, which should be defined in a change management policy.
 Examples of change authorities are a change-advisory board (CAB), a change manager and an IT support technician.
 The concept of change authorities helps to share the responsibility for approving changes among more people than just the “change manager.”
 Using different change authorities will avoid delays in implementing changes and help to manage any overloads in the change-management process.

 The change owner is the person who wants the change to happen.
 The change owner is accountable for the success of the change, even when someone else is managing the change or is responsible for its implementation.
 The change owner is responsible for requesting the change, often using a standard form known as a request-for-change (RFC).
 When the change owner is not also the change authority. as defined in the change-management policy, the change owner is responsible for presenting the RFC to the appropriate change authority for approval.
 This could involve representing the change at a CAB meeting.
-The change owner is often the product owner, with responsibility for that particular service, especially when the change being made and managed is to the service functionality or architecture.
+The change owner is often the product owner, with responsibility for that particular service, especially when the change is made and managed is to the service functionality or architecture.

 Others, but not all, may need to review changes before they can be approved.
 The conditions under which changes require independent review will be defined in the change-management policy.
 Some changes are low risk and repeatable, but not all of them fall into this category.
 If a PC is plugged into a network socket, then that’s a change, but you wouldn’t expect the engineer to initiate a formal Request-For-Change and have someone else review it before the engineer completed this simple task.
 If a change was submitted with a considerable amount of new functionality, however, then it’s a good idea for the service-desk manager to review the change to ensure his or her staff is aware of the new functionality and when it will be deployed.